 1% of Potassium and .5% of Phosphorus

 After NPK, plants need moderate amounts of Ca Mg and S, and trace amounts of the other nutrients.

 Plants need the micro-nutrients as much as the macro-nutrients.

 A plant's growth will be limited by ANY missing nutrient.

 Because of this, most fertilizers only focus on the macro-nutrients, and sometimes on the secondary nutrients.

 With organic fertilizers, micro-nutrients are usually included because they are already part of the plant or animal material that's used to make the fertilizer.

-Organic fertilizers are made from plants, animals, or animal wastes.
+Organic fertilizers are made mostly from plants, animals, or animal wastes.

 Synthetic or "chemical" fertilizers are made in chemical reactions, most frequently from petroleum.